-Reidenberg MM., Antibodies to nuclear antigens in patients treated with procainamide or acetylprocainamide.
-N Engl J Med 1979; 301: 1382-5.

-In case of corporate author the following style may be adopted:

-The Committee on Enzymes of Scandanavian Society for Clinical Chemistry and Clinical Physiology.
-Recommended method for the determination of gamma glutamyl-transferase in blood.
+- Libhita R. Kuluger J. Drayer DE, Koffler D, Reidenberg MM, Antibodies to nuclear antigens in-patients treated with procainamide or acetylporcainamide.
+N Engl J Med 1979; 301: 1382-5. - In case of a corporate author, the following style may be adopted. - The Committee on Enzymes of the Scandanavian Society for Clinical Physiology.
+Recommended method for the determination of glamma glutamyl-transferase in blood.
 Scand J Clin Lab Invest 1976; 36: 199-25.

-Books: when the book has only authors and no editors(s).
+Books: When the book has only authors and no editors(s).

-- 1. Boyd, Williams, A text book of pathology: Structure and function in disease, 8th ed, Lea and Febiger, Philadelhia, 1970, p 625. - 2.
-Hamerton, John, L. Human cytogenetics, vol. II, Academic Press, New York, 1971.
+- 1. Boyd, Williams.
+A textbook of pathology: Structure and function in disease, 8th ed, Lea and Febiger, Philadelphia, 1970, p 625. - Hamerton, John, L. Human cytogenetics, vol. II, Academic Press, New York, 1971.